Noliwe Rooks, author portrait

 Noliwe Rooks

 Noliwe Rooks is the chair of and a professor in Africana Studies at Brown University.
 Her work explores how race and gender both impact and are impacted by popular culture, social history, and political life in the United States.
-The author of four books and numerous articles, essays, and op-eds, Rooks has received research funding from the Ford Foundation, the Mellon Foundation, and the Woodrow Wilson School of Public and International Affairs, among others.
+The author of six books and numerous articles, essays, and op-eds, Rooks has received research funding from the Ford Foundation, the Mellon Foundation, and the Woodrow Wilson School of Public and International Affairs, among others.
 She lectures frequently at colleges and universities around the country and is a regular contributor to popular outlets such as The New York Times, The Washington Post, The Chronicle of Higher Education, Time, and NPR.

 Integrated